R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

 ## "I disabled all mods and now I cannot re-enable them as the mods menu is gone":

-To to your `Titanfall2` directory.
+Go to your `Titanfall2` directory.
 From there go to the `R2Northstar` and delete `enabledmods.json`.
-This file stores information which mod is enabled and disabled.
-By deleting this fail Northstar will fall back to the default (all mods enabled) and re-create the file appropriately.
+This file stores information about which mods are enabled and disabled.
+By deleting this file Northstar will fall back to the default (all mods enabled) and re-create the file appropriately.